GWC-DCMB/GWC-DCMB/README.md

 # GWC-DCMB

-A meta-repository to help navigate our repos and resources
+A meta-repository to help navigate the repos and resources of [Girls Who Code at the University of Michigan Department of Computational Medicine & Bioinformatics](http://umich.edu/~girlswc/).

 ## Repositories